loning/universe/04_mathematical_formulations.md

 ## English Version

-# Mathematical Formulations of Quantum-Classical Dualism

-This document compiles the key mathematical formulas of the [Quantum-Classical Dualism Core Theory](core.md) (Version 8.6).
+This document is based on the [Quantum-Classical Dualism Core Theory](core.md) (Version 9.1), compiling the key mathematical formulas of the theory.

 ### I. Basic Formulas of Universe Structure